 Prosecutors often pursue serious charges from the start in the Pulaski County, MO area, but that doesn’t mean those charges are final.
 We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
 At the same time, we prepare every Pulaski County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

-Client-Centered Approach Focused on Protecting Your Future
+Focused on One Thing: Protecting Your Future

-Defending Manslaughter Charges in Pulaski County, MO
+How Manslaughter Cases are Fought in Pulaski County, MO

 - Unlawful Search and Seizure: Evidence obtained in violation of your constitutional rights may be suppressed, weakening the prosecution’s case.

-- No Criminal Negligence: A simple mistake isn’t enough.
-The State must show a higher level of fault.
+- Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
+The prosecution must prove a higher level of fault.

-- Causation Issues: Being involved isn’t the same as being responsible.
-If other factors played a role, that can create reasonable doubt.
+- Causation Problems: Just because you were involved doesn’t mean you caused the death.
+If other factors played a role, that can create reasonable doubt or lead to reduced charges.

 At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.